carloscastillom/triviaapi/README.md

 # Full Stack Trivia API Project

-Academic purpose Project developed by Udacity completed by Carlos Castillo
+Academic purpose Project developed by Udacity completed by Carlos Castillo M.

-the student was asked to modify the back and frontend of a partially developed application.
+The student was asked to modify the back and frontend of a partially developed application.

 Proven use of:
-SQLalchemy - Backend
+SQLalchemy - Backend.
-Flask - Backend
+Flask - Backend.
-Endpoint modification of API - Frontend
+Endpoint modification of API - Frontend.

 ## Full Stack Trivia - Udacity Description